PaddlePaddle/awesome-DeepLearning/README_en.md

 # Deep Learning tutorials with PaddlePaddle

-This is a tutorials of DeepLearning using paddle for beginners.
+This is a tutorials of DeepLearning using PaddlePaddle for beginners.

 1. [hands on deep learning](https://aistudio.baidu.com/aistudio/education/group/info/888)
 2. [step to deep learning](https://aistudio.baidu.com/aistudio/education/group/info/888)